cabforum/code-signing/docs/CSBR.md

 Prior to issuing a Code Signing Certificate to an Individual Applicant, the CA MUST verify the Subject's Identity and authenticity of the Identity as follows.

+### 3.2.3.1  Individual identity verification

 The CA MUST verify the Applicant's identity using one of the following processes:

 1. The CA MUST obtain a legible copy, which discernibly shows the Requester's face, of at least one currently valid government-issued photo ID (passport, driver's license, military ID, national ID, or equivalent document type).
 The CA MUST inspect the copy for any indication of alteration or falsification.
 The CA MUST also verify the address of the Requester using (i) a government-issued photo ID, (ii) a QIIS or QGIS, or (iii) an access code to activate the Certificate where the access code was physically mailed to the Requester; OR
 2. The CA MUST have the Requester digitally sign the Certificate Request using a valid personal Certificate that was issued under one of the following adopted standards: Qualified Certificates issued pursuant to ETSI TS 101 862, IGTF, Adobe Signing Certificate issued under the AATL or CDS program, the Kantara identity assurance framework at level 2, NIST SP 800-63 at level 2, or the FBCA CP at Basic or higher assurance.

+### 3.2.3.2  Authenticity of Certificate requests for Individual Applicants

 The CA MUST verify the authenticity of the Certificate Request using one of the following:

 1. Having the Requester provide a photo of the Requester holding the submitted government-issued photo ID where the photo is of sufficient quality to read both the name listed on the photo ID and the issuing authority; OR
 2. Having the CA perform an in-person or web camera-based verification of the Requester where an employee or contractor of the CA can see the Requester, review the Requester's photo ID, and confirm that the Requester is the individual identified in the submitted photo ID; OR
 3. Having the CA obtain an executed Declaration of Identity of the Requester that includes at least one unique biometric identifier (such as a fingerprint or handwritten signature).
 The CA MUST confirm the document's authenticity directly with the Verifying Person using contact information confirmed with a QIIS or QGIS; OR
-4. Verifying that the digital signature used to sign the Request under [Section 3.2.2.2](#3222-authentication-of-organization-identity-for-ev-code-signing-certificates) (2) is a valid signature and originated from a Certificate issued at the appropriate level of assurance as evidenced by the certificate chain.
+4. Verifying that the digital signature used to sign the Request under item (2) of [Section 3.2.3.1](#3231-individual-identity-verification) is a valid signature and originated from a Certificate issued at the appropriate level of assurance as evidenced by the certificate chain.
 Acceptable verification under this section includes validation that the Certificate was issued by a CA qualified by the entity responsible for adopting, enforcing, or maintaining the adopted standard and chains to an intermediate certificate or root certificate designated as complying with such standard.

 ### 3.2.4  Non-verified subscriber information